haseeAmarathunga/face-detect/README.md

 Run `npm run packagr` to build the library.
 The build artifacts will be stored in the `dist/` directory.

 ### Start
-Run `npm start` to build and run the surrounding webapp with the `FaceDetectionModule`.
+Run `npm start` to build and run the surrounding webapp with the `FaceDetectModule`.
 Essential for live-developing.

 ### Generate docs/
 Run `npm run docs` to generate the live-demo documentation pages in the `docs/` directory.